RamonReilman/website_biodock/README.md

 [1]

 ## Support (contact details)
-Incase of any bugs, or needed support, please mail one of the following emails: <br>
+In case of any bugs or needed support, please send an email to one of the following email addresses: <br>
 - r.reilman@st.hanze.nl
 - s.vermeulen@st.hanze.nl
 - y.timmer.2@st.hanze.nl

 ## Authors and acknowledgments
 BioDock Visualiser integrates the following tools and libraries: